linebender/vello/README.md

 ### Winit

 Our [winit] example ([examples/with_winit](examples/with_winit)) demonstrates rendering to a [winit] window.
-It also includes a collection of test scenes showing the capabilities of vello.
+It also includes a collection of test scenes showing the capabilities of `vello`.
-One of these scenes uses an incomplete svg parser/renderer to render the [GhostScript tiger].
+One of these scenes uses a custom partial svg parser to render the [GhostScript tiger].

 ```shell
 cargo run -p with_winit